 Absolutely!
 Anyone with the passion for public policy and the drive to create something meaningful can apply - prior involvement with YLAC, YLAC Policy Collective, or public policy is not required.

-Any college student enrolled in a college/university in Delhi or neighbouring cities with at least 9 months remaining in their course can apply.
+Any college student enrolled in a college/university with at least nine months remaining in their course can apply.

 If you have less than 9 months left, you won’t be able to start a Collective chapter.
 However, you can still join as a member and contribute actively.